xcube-dev/xcube-cmems/README.md

 ### Configuring access to the CMEMS API

-In order to access the CMEMS API via xcube_cmems plugin, you need to create a [cmems account](https://resources.marine.copernicus.eu/registration-form)
+In order to access the CMEMS API via the `xcube-cmems` plugin, you need to create a [cmems account](https://resources.marine.copernicus.eu/registration-form)

 ### Installing the xcube-cmems plugin